junegunn/hbase-jruby/README.md

 second.decode(:float)  # 3.14
 ```

-or appends, prepends elements to it,
+appends, prepends more elements to it,

 ```ruby
 ba.unshift 200, true
 ba << { short: 300 }
 ```

-and shift decoded objects from it.
+or shift decoded objects from it.

 ```ruby
 ba.shift(:fixnum)